Print Options

 • PBPL 20115 Women, Peace, and Security

-The Pearson Institute Certificate in Global Conflict Studies
+The Pearson Institute Specialization in Global Conflict Studies

-Faculty Director: Oeindrila Dube Administrative Director: Molly O'Donnell
+Faculty Director: Oeindrila Dube Administrative Director: Anna Medearis

 Program Description: While past generations witnessed world wars and other great power struggles, global conflict has evolved to include violent extremism, large-scale displacement, and failed nations.
 Future leaders must also adapt their concepts and empirical approaches in order to understand the new nature of conflict when proposing solutions for the future.

-By focusing on comparative development, political economy, and applied methodology, The Pearson Institute Global Conflict Studies Certificate is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.
+By focusing on comparative development, political economy, and applied methodology, The Pearson Institute Global Conflict Studies specialization is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.

-The certificate will be awarded to students who complete any three of the qualifying courses.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation, and there is no pass/fail grading option.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+The specialization will be awarded to students who complete any three of the qualifying courses.
+Students must achieve at least a B- grade in each course and there is no pass/fail grading option.
+Students should complete the formal signup process to indicate their intention to pursue the specialization .

 Required courses

-The following two courses are recommended as a fundamental sequence of the certificate:
+The following two courses are recommended as a fundamental sequence of the specialization:

 • PPHA 35570: Conflict and Humanitarian Intervention: Blurring Humanitarian, Development, and Security Policy